 top of page

-We have helped thousands of community members regain control of their lives by becoming self-sufficient.
-Self-sufficiency requires job stability, financial literacy and sometimes, legal support.
+We have helped thousands of community members regain control of their lives.
+Stability requires job stability, financial literacy, and sometimes, legal support.

 Our services are available to all Triangle residents and you do not have to be a survivor of domestic violence to use them.
 Please schedule an appointment with us by calling 919-968-4610.
 You can also follow us on social media for upcoming workshops.